Used car finance explained: PCP, PCH, leasing, loans and top tips

 Remember that if you buy using PCP, you will have the option to buy the car at the end.
 If you don’t take this offer up, you don’t have to add this balloon payment on to the total cost.

-Think about this decision - if you are unsure about whether you’ll want to buy the car at the end, the PCP is good, but if you know that you won’t keep it, then PCH is a better option in a lot of cases.
-Hire Purchase is great for those who are sure they want to own the car, but can’t pay for it now and don’t want a bank loan.
+Think about this decision - if you are unsure about whether you’ll want to buy the car at the end of the monthly payments, PCP is a good option, but if you know that you won’t keep it, then PCH is a better option in a lot of cases.
+Hire Purchase is great for those who are sure they want to own the car, but can’t pay for it now and don’t want a bank loan, spreading the cost over monthly instalments to make it affordable.

 Credit scores and length of contract